Have you received emails from amazon, apple, paypal or any other company claiming you owe money, or asking to verify sensitive information?

 You can see by these very few examples, each scam emails looks to be legitimate.
 Knowing how to protect yourself from fraud is imperative.
 It is very easy to get duped if you have no idea what you’re looking for.
 Especially too, if you may have just been on one of those sites!

 REMEMBER: PayPal and Amazon are both safe and secure sites.
 Scam emails on the other hand are not safe.
-But they definitely aren't the fault of the company being portrayed!
+Which is why email filtering services are so important to use!
+But they definitely aren’t the fault of the company being portrayed!
 Please check out Where to Report Scam Emails for a huge list of who and where to forward these scams!

 I hope this has helped you out – Please stay safe this Holiday season!